 The texture of the egg carton made it feel like 3D and “real,” which was the highlight for my kids.

-Why These Rainbow Crafts Are Perfect for Your Preschoolers
+Why These Rainbow Crafts Are Perfect for Your Kids

 Apart from just being bright and pretty colours, rainbow crafts are also good for: